 Veterans Heller and Putzier combine to form the one pretty good tight end the ‘Hawks are banking on Carlson becoming by the season-opener.
 Newton could spend another season refining his skills on the practice squad.

 Offensive line (9)

-Locks: Walter Jones, Mike Wahle, Chris Spencer, Rob Sims, Sean Locklear, Mansfield Wrotto, Steve Vallos, Ray Willis, Floyd Womack
+Locks: Walter Jones, Mike Wahle, Chris Spencer, Rob Sims, Sean Locklear, Mansfield Wrotto, Steve Vallos

-Long shots: Ben Claxton, Nick Jones, Samuel Gutekunst
+Long shots: William Robinson, Ben Claxton, Nick Jones, Samuel Gutekunst

-Claxton and Jones were brought in for depth at center.
-Gutekunst will be with the team all season as an international practice squad player.
+Robinson sprained his ankle last week, and centers Claxton and Jones are recent signees.
+Gutekunst will be with the ‘Hawks all season as an international practice squad player.